circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 Options for either the Docker or machine [executor](#executors).

 `docker` and `machine` are mutually exclusive, and you must choose one of them.
-If you’re not sure which executor to pick, read about the [differences](#choosing-an-executor-type).
+If you’re not sure which executor to pick, you can [read about the differences](#choosing-an-executor-type).

 ### **steps** (list)

-A list of steps to be performed for this job.
+A list of [steps](#steps) to be performed for this job.
 This and the executor are the only required keys.

 ### **parallelism** (integer)